 Don’t Send Every Product to Every Warehouse

-If your business carries a large number of products, some are undoubtedly slower moving than others.
-Sending all of the slower moving products to the same warehouse is a good idea, because it allows you to send your best-selling items to multiple locations, giving you the biggest bang for your buck.
-You also need to make sure as you transfer products between warehouse, you list them as unavailable on your multi-warehouse selling channels.
-This prevents over multi-warehouse selling and sluggish shipping.
+If your business carries a large number of products, some are undoubtedly slower moving than your best sellers.
+Try keeping your slow inventory stored in the same warehouse (with cheaper storage costs).
+Doing so allows you to send your best-selling items to multiple locations, giving you the biggest bang for your buck.
+Make sure as you transfer products between warehouse, you list them as unavailable on your multi-warehouse selling channels..

-It’s also important to keep in mind that if a customer orders two products that are being stocked at different locations, you will have to ship and pay for two different packages, which defeats the purpose of having a multi-warehouse system.
-In order to avoid that scenario, be aware of which products are commonly purchased together and make sure that they are located in the same warehouses.
+It’s also important to keep in mind that if a customer orders two products that are being stocked at different locations, you will need to ship and pay for both packing materials and shipping costs.
+Avoid that scenario as much as possible by grouping products commonly purchased together in the same warehouses.
+This can also be a great way to find natural bundled items to increase sales.

-In order to keep your shipping costs at an absolute minimum, it’s essential that you don’t run out of stock at any of your multi-warehouse locations.
-Of course, if you run out at one warehouse, your product can be shipped from another, creating little inconvenience for your customer.
-You may incur increased shipping costs if that happens.
-Manage this by using software that re-routes orders from out-of-stock warehouses automatically.
+In order to keep your shipping costs at an absolute minimum, you can’t run out of stock at any of your multi-warehouse locations.
+Of course, if you run out at one warehouse, your product can be shipped from another, but you’ll probably incur increased shipping costs and delivery time.
 That may not be such a big deal, but completely running out of stock and having to backorder an item can be costlier for you, and cause your customer to become frustrated enough to shop elsewhere.

 Choose the Right Multi-Warehouse Selling Inventory Management Software